 Here is a map of the parade route.

 Carnaval San Francisco stretches out along eight city blocks of the Mission (find other things to do in this SF neighborhood).
 Most of the festival takes place on Harrison Street between 16th and 24th Streets.

-Carnaval San Francisco will also include two stages with additional live music.
+Carnaval San Francisco will also include several areas of live music.